Weather of 2010: January 4–5

-In its monthly summary, Met Éireann, Ireland's weather service, said December was the coldest month for 28 years for most of the country and the coldest of any month since February 1986 at a few stations.

 In Scotland, Fife Council became the first local authority to confirm that its supply of grit was exhausted on January 4, after it received less than it had ordered from suppliers.
 Government Ministers denied there was a shortage of grit and salt and insisted there were "very substantial" supplies for Scotland's roads.

-Italy suffered from both heavy rain in the south and heavy snow in the north.

 January 4 saw four villages in Sakhalin lose power as a result of a storm.
 The 2,000 strong town of Tomari was worst hit.
 Blizzard struck Sakhalin island, a narrow island in the stormy Sea of Okhotsk, off the coast of Siberia and just 25 miles north of Japan's snowy Hokkaido island.

 On January 4, many motorways in Shandong were closed and 19 flights canceled in the Yantai International Airport.
-Eventually the No. 1820 train, carrying more than 800 passengers, started off at after being stranded for 12 hours.

-January 4 saw Seoul's heaviest snowfall since 1937 according to the Korea Meteorological Administration (KMA).
+January 4 saw Seoul's heaviest snowfall since 1937, according to the Korea Meteorological Administration.
 The blizzard dumped 25.8 cm of snow on the town.

 Avalanches and heavy snow hit the Russian's Sakhalin Island, which was smothered by a snow cyclone and blizzard, the Island's emergency officials said.

-Civil authorities were put on a major alert in the snow-torn province of Shandong on January 4 as more snow fell in both Shandong and Beijing.
+Civil authorities were put on a major alert in the province of Shandong on January 4 as more snow fell in both Shandong and Beijing.
 Travel was affected as the snowstorm paralyzed Beijing on January 4, 2010.